lauxjpn/DbContextOnModelCreatingSplitter/README.md

-# DbContext OnConfiguring Splitter
+# DbContext OnModelCreating Splitter
-Command line tool that splits FluentAPI entity definitions from `DbContext.OnConfiguring()` into separate configuration files.
+Command line tool that splits FluentAPI entity definitions from `DbContext.OnModelCreating()` into separate configuration files.

 This tool can be used as a workaround for https://github.com/aspnet/EntityFrameworkCore/issues/8434.